How To Make Your Own Shower Bouquet For A Spa-Grade Luxury At Home

 Now, let's discuss a few plants you can add to your eucalyptus bundle to switch up the aromatic experience and reap some added benefits:

 Especially if you shower in the evening, lavender is a great plant to include in your bouquet; while there are many benefits of lavender oil, it's perhaps most known for its sleep-enhancing properties.
-One study found that several whiffs of lavender oil before bed increased the percentage of deep sleep time in healthy men and women.
-This powerful plant oil can also help relieve stress, making it a wonderful addition for a shower bouquet made for relaxation and an end-of-day cleanse.
+One study1 found that several whiffs of lavender oil before bed increased the percentage of deep sleep time in healthy men and women.
+This powerful plant oil can also help relieve stress2, making it a wonderful addition for a shower bouquet made for relaxation and an end-of-day cleanse.

 On the flip side, rosemary might be a great addition to a morning shower bouquet, as the essential oil can promote mental clarity (thanks to the invigorating scent) and has even been shown to support memory.
 In one 2017 study on 40 school-age children, the students in a room infused with rosemary oil scored five to seven points higher on a memory test.

-Separate research on adults supports these findings, demonstrating that rosemary essential oil can boost cognitive performance.
+Separate research on adults supports these findings, demonstrating that rosemary essential oil can boost cognitive performance3.
 Researchers believe this is because a compound in rosemary inhibits the breakdown of neurotransmitters responsible for encoding memories in the brain.
 Regardless, rosemary is a fantastic herb to include in your bundle if you're after a rejuvenating, brain-supporting benefit.

 If you find yourself feeling sluggish in the morning and crave a little pick-me-up, a few peppermint sprigs may be a good option for your bouquet—experts love peppermint essential oil primarily because of its stimulating impact on the senses.

 Like rosemary, peppermint oil is beloved for supporting memory, focus, concentration, and mental performance.
-In one study on 24 participants, those who ingested a higher concentration of peppermint essential oil reported less mental fatigue after cognitively demanding tasks.
+In one study on 24 participants4, those who ingested a higher concentration of peppermint essential oil reported less mental fatigue after cognitively demanding tasks.
 If you shower in the morning, consider incorporating peppermint into your shower bouquet to add a natural aromatic energy boost.

 Perhaps you relax before bed by sipping on a piping-hot mug of chamomile tea—you can place this pretty flower in your shower bouquet for similar benefits.
-Inhalation of vaporized chamomile, whether that be in an essential oil diffuser or in your shower, may help relieve stressful feelings and promote those feel-good emotions.
+Inhalation of vaporized chamomile, whether that be in an essential oil diffuser or in your shower, may help relieve stressful feelings and promote those feel-good emotions5.